 (QUANTUM ENTANGLEMENT 24 March 2017 troy k. lynch)

-“An unfortunate aspect of Long Term Survival, that even the sweetness of memories dusted with cocaine and mixed with the finest alcoholic elixers cannot mask, is the bitter aftertaste of life when the most creative, adventurous, and capable people we ever knew have died and we find ourselves surrounded by those who always played it safe.”
+“An unfortunate aspect of Long Term Survival, that even the sweetness of memories dusted with cocaine and mixed with the finest alcoholic elixers cannot mask, is the bitter aftertaste of a life where the most creative, adventurous, and capable people I ever knew have died and I find myself surrounded by those who always played it safe.”

 – Troy K. Lynch

 I never knew Walt Cessna, but he was friends with some of my friend’s friends, so I had heard of him and was vaguely familiar with his work; mainly the stuff he did for NINE INCH NAILS and as a chronicler of that Club Kid scene.
 One of those friends of a friend posted Trey Speegle’s blog post/obit for Mr. Cessna

 and after reading it I realized that I did know him.
 Well I used to know him.
 Well not him but HIM.
 Reading his own words as he romantically described the drug and party fueled scramble and squalor of Old Manhattan which he had mastered to a degree that would shame what that Stewart woman had achieved in Connecticut (had they shared a milieu), I so clearly heard the voices of more than one close friend and those of, honestly, countless acquaintances.
 Polymaths of the party circuit, they all had an ability, no, they had every ability to do whatever was necessary to be where and what they were when they wanted.
 Sometimes with a raw panache or a streetwise elegance; sometimes with the subtle finesse of a fourth grader saying “fuck” or with the passion of a forty year old making love to someone for the first time instead of just fucking them; always successfully but only because they actually did it.